Welcome to Full Bloom Nursery!

 We are always available to help you understand what may have gone wrong with your plant, and we recommend you send us an email or drop by as soon as you see a plant looking unhappy.
 Many times we find the problem is something as simple as too much sun or not enough water and if the problem is remedied quickly, the plant can be saved.

 If you think that the big box stores are a better value and price, THINK AGAIN!
 Below are examples of "ours vs the big box stores" including Lowe's and Walmart.

-Just arrived- New shipment of Talavera pottery on May 3rd, just in time for Mother's Day!
-Each one is a hand painted masterpiece and no two are exactly alike.
+Our Talavera Pottery is hand painted and no two are exactly alike.
 Steeped in tradition and rich in history, Talavera pottery was introduced to Mexico by the Spaniards in the 16th century.
 Truly a unique one-of-a-kind pot to be filled with flowers and foliage.
 Beautiful (and whimsical) art at an affordable price.

 When comparing price, consider quality and value, also.
 Below are plants at a big box store.